jentery/mhm/bio.md

 Lisa Tweten is a Project Manager for From Stone to Screen.

 Jacqueline Wernimont is an Assistant Professor at Arizona State University and a co-founder of the Human Security Collaboratory.

+Jon Winet is a Professor in the School of Art & Art History Intermedia Program at the University of Iowa.